 There are always events and things happening in Melbourne, whether it be a music festival, cultural celebrations, and food festivals.
 I wrote quite a bit about my experience at the Asian Food Festival in Melbourne in a previous post on restaurants in the city, but other festivals I stumbled upon during my time here included celebrations of Indian culture, Chinese New Year, and various art shows that popped up all over the city and in museums like the National Gallery of Victoria.

 A music festival I went to and thoroughly enjoyed was Elrow.
-It’s a day festival highlighting lots of different electronic music, incredible decorations, and fun entertainment.
+It’s a day festival highlighting lots electronic music, incredible decorations, and fun entertainment.
 It was in a warehouse and was a super fun day of music and drinks.
 Elrow is a traveling festival that goes around the world, I’d highly recommend attending one of their events if it comes to a city you’re in.

 The National Opal Collection in Melbourne’s CBD